 - Reset the Switch on the Case

 - LED, HDD lights on the case

 These are often intended for the front USB ports found on the case.

 There are different types of fan connectors.
 The two crucial ones are as follows.

 - CPU_FAN: for the CPU cooler

 13. Other Connectors

-There are various other connectors you can find on a motherboard such as Front Audio connector for plugging in the audio ports found on your PC.
+You can find various other connectors on a motherboard, such as a Front Audio connector for plugging in the audio ports located on your PC.